mwhidayat/semantext/README.md

 ## Indonesian News Article Scraper

-The Indonesian News Article Scraper is a Python web scraping application that is built using the Streamlit framework, and is designed to retrieve news articles from a variety of Indonesian news publishers.
-The app uses Google Search as the primary search mechanism, and searches for news articles that are related to the user's query string.
-The user can specify the number of pages they want to scrape, and also provide optional start and end dates to filter results by date range.
+SemanText is an Indonesian corpus linguistic tool developed using the Streamlit framework.
+It provides a wide range of features specifically designed to facilitate the analysis of news articles from popular Indonesian news publishers.
+With SemanText, you can easily retrieve news articles based on your queries, specify the desired number of pages to scrape, and conduct corpus linguistic analysis using its built-in features.

 ## Features